istio/istio/release/README.md

 The release process goes like the following:

-Step 1: Tag the release.
+### Step 1: Tag the release.
 ```
 $ githubctl --token_file=<github token file> \
     --op=tagIstioDepsForRelease \
     --base_branch=<release branch or master>
 ```

-Step 2: The previous command triggers rebuild and retagging on pilot, proxy, mixer and auth.
+### Step 2: The previous command triggers rebuild and retagging on pilot, proxy, mixer and auth.
  Wait for them to finish.
 Check build job status [here](https://console.cloud.google.com/gcr/builds?project=istio-io&organizationId=433637338589).

-Step 3: Create an update PR in istio/istio.
+### Step 3: Create an update PR in istio/istio.
 ```
 $ githubctl --token_file=<github token file> \
     --op=updateIstioVersion --base_branch=<release branch or master>
 ```
 This will run all the presubmits on the istio repo, smoke testing the created artifacts.

-Step 4: Request PR approval and wait for the PR to be merged.
-Note down the SHA of the merged PR in `RELEASE_SHA`.
+### Step 4: Request PR approval and wait for the PR to be merged.
+Note down the SHA
+of the merged PR in `RELEASE_SHA`.
 We will create the release tag from it.

-Step 5: Finalize the release.
-This creates the release draft in GitHub, uploads the artifacts, advances next release tag, and updates download script with latest release:
+### Step 5: Finalize the release.
+This creates the release draft in GitHub, uploads the artifacts, and creates a PR to advances next release tag, and updates [download script](https://github.com/istio/istio/blob/master/release/downloadIstioCandidate.sh) with latest release:

 ```
 $ githubctl --token_file=<github token file> \
     --op=uploadArtifacts --base_branch=<release branch or master> \